bohdan-s/SunGather/README.md

 On first connection the tool will query your inverter, retreive the model and return the correct registers for your device.
 No more searching registers or creating model files.

-Register information based on official documentation: <a href="https://github.com/bohdan-s/Sungrow-Inverter/blob/main/Modbus%20Information/Communication%20Protocol%20of%20PV%20Grid-Connected%20String%20Inverters_V1.1.37_EN.pdf">Communication Protocol of PV Grid-Connected String Inverters</a>
+Register information based on official documentation: <a href="https://github.com/bohdan-s/Sungrow-Inverter/blob/main/Modbus%20Information/Communication%20Protocol%20of%20PV%20Grid-Connected%20String%20Inverters_V1.1.37_EN.pdf">Communication Protocol of PV Grid-Connected String Inverters</a> and <a hreh="https://github.com/bohdan-s/Sungrow-Inverter/blob/main/Modbus%20Information/communication-protocol-of-residential-hybrid-inverterv1.0.20-1.pdf">Communication Protocol of Residential Hybrid Inverters</a>

 Has muliple export locations out of the box:
 * Console - Log directly to screen